-If you have been given a higher risk result, this does not mean your baby definitely has Down's syndrome.
-If you are given a higher risk result, further tests are needed to confirm the diagnosis and give a definite 'yes' or 'no' answer (see below).
+If you have been given a higher chance result, this does not mean your baby definitely has Down's syndrome.
+If you are given a higher chance result, further tests are needed to confirm the diagnosis and give a definite 'yes' or 'no' answer (see below).
 In cases where the baby does not have Down's syndrome, this is called a 'false positive' result.

 Diagnostic tests for Down's syndrome

 The two main tests that are used to diagnose Down's syndrome before birth (prenatally) are amniocentesis and chorionic villus sampling (also called CVS).
 In both tests samples are taken from the inside of your womb with a needle usually passed through your tummy.
 There are pros and cons to both tests:

 How long will the results of diagnostic testing take and how will I receive them?